-How to Maintain and When to Replace
+How to Maintain and When to Replace Motorcycle Tires

 If your bike’s tire pressure is high or low, simply release or fill with air until it is at the recommended pressure.
 It is normal for tire pressures to vary due to heat, elevation, and weather changes.
 So check often and maintain accordingly.

 A guaranteed safe age is less than two years for sport tires and less than three years for touring or cruising tires.
-This will change significantly between manufacturers and how you treat and store your bike, so use this information as a basic guide.
+This will change significantly between manufacturers and how you treat and store your bike.
+So use this information as a basic guide.

 If you find that you only need to replace one tire, you need to replace it with the same make and model of the tire.
 Tire tread patterns are engineered to work together, and mixing two different tread patterns and compounds can cause a dangerous situation.
 And please, for the love of riding, always select a motorcycle-specific tire!